dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Pilot**: “CLEARED TO LAND, RUNWAY 30L, EMIRATES 381."

-**Note**: *The pilot should not readback the surface winds, nor should the controller expect a readback of this.*
+**Note**: *The pilot should not read back the surface winds, nor should the controller expect a readback of this.*

 #### 3.3.10.2 RRSM specific
 !!! example